Quantitative Social Science

 The major consists of courses to be selected from the following areas.

-Six perequisites
+Six prerequisites

 • Mathematics: MATH 3 and MATH 8

-• Introductory statistics: either ECON 10, GOVT 10, MATH 10, QSS 15, PSYC 10, or SOCY 10, or another introductory statistics course approved by the QSS Chair
+• Introductory statistics: either ECON 10, GOVT 10, MATH 10, QSS 15, PSYC 10, SOCY 10, or another introductory statistics course approved by the QSS Chair

-• Mathematical Modeling: either ECON 21 or QSS 18, QSS 30.04 or another game theory course approved by the QSS Chair
+• Mathematical modeling: either ECON 21, QSS 18, QSS 30.04, QSS 36, or another course approved by the QSS Chair

-• Introductory social science: one of ANTH 1, ANTH 6, ECON 1, EDUC 1, GEOG 1, GEOG 6, GOVT 3, GOVT 4, GOVT 5, GOVT 6, PSYC 1, or SOCY 1, or another course approved by the QSS Chair
+• Introductory social science: one of ANTH 1, ANTH 3, ANTH 6, ANTH 9, ECON 1, EDUC 1, ENVS 3, GEOG 1, GEOG 6, GOVT 3, GOVT 4, GOVT 5, GOVT 6, LING 1, PBPL 5, PSYC 1, SOCY 1, SOCY 2, or another course approved by the QSS Chair

 Core curriculum